Thursday, January 18, 2007

 freshly-ground black pepper to taste

-Steam-fry the onion and garlic for 5 minutes over high heat in a large non-stick skillet sprayed with a little oil from a pump sprayer, adding drops of water as needed to keep from sticking.
-(Or cook in a microwave oven in a covered microwave-proof casserole for 5 minutes.)
+Steam-fry (see the bottom of this post for how to do this) the onion and garlic for 5 minutes over high heat in a large well-seasoned heavy skillet sprayed with a little oil from a pump sprayer, adding drops of water as needed to keep from sticking.
+(Or cook in a microwave oven in a covered microwave-proof casserole for 3 minutes.)
 Don't brown the onions.

-Puree right in the pot with an immersion/stick blender, or, with a slotted spoon, transfer all the solids to the food processor or blender and puree until smooth .Important caution: Leave an escape in the lid for steam, or else hot veggies will explode all over you!).
+Puree right in the pot with an immersion/stick blender, OR, with a slotted spoon, transfer all the solids to the food processor or blender and puree until smooth.
+(Important caution: Leave an escape in the lid for steam, or else hot veggies will explode all over you!).
 Add a bit of the broth, then stir the pureed mixture back into the pot.
 Taste for salt and pepper.
-Garnish each serving with dried dill weed and smoked pimenton or paprika.
+Garnish each serving with dried dill weed and smoked paprika or sweet paprika.

 Nutrition (per serving): 129.7 calories; 3% calories from fat; 0.6g total fat; 0.0mg cholesterol; 268.3mg sodium; 745.3mg potassium; 24.0g carbohydrates; 4.5g fiber; 0.9g sugar; 19.5g net carbs; 9.9g protein; 1.8 points.